gagsss89/gaga-focus-bear-intern/company_reflection.md

 ## How does Focus Bear's work align with your personal values or interests?

-I have people with disabilities in my environment, and I’m passionate about contributing to solutions that make a real difference in people’s lives.
-Being part of a company that creates meaningful impact aligns perfectly with my values of empathy, inclusion, and making technology work for everyone.
+I have people with disabilities in my environment, one of them is my son who has a hearing impairment, and I’ve seen how much supportive technology can improve communication and confidence.
+He is very young but is able to speak and communicate like every other child his age.
+Being part of a company that creates meaningful impact aligns perfectly with my values of empathy, inclusion, and making technology do its best to help people in their everyday lives.

 ## Do you personally relate to any of the challenges that Focus Bear aims to solve?

-Yes, I can personally relate.
-I know people with disabilities who face challenges accessing the right support, tools, or technology to make daily life easier.
-Seeing their struggles has made me passionate about helping provide solutions that improve their independence and quality of life.
+I can personally relate to Focus Bear’s challenges because I also get distracted while working and sometimes forget to take breaks.
+I especially like that the app reminds you to  pause, breathe, and take care of yourself.
+It’s healthy and helps prevent burnout.
+The app-blocking feature is also a game changer because it helps you stay focused and avoid distractions from social media.